Bhaswanth-A/bhaswanth-a.github.io/_posts/2025-08-12-deep-learning-advanced.md

 Query–Key–Value (QKV) introduces a more flexible and general framework:

 - Each input is represented by a key and a value.
 - Keys represent how an input is searched or matched.
-Values represent the actua; content/information to be passed.
+Values represent the actual content/information to be passed.
 - Each decoder step generates a query.
 Queries represent what the decoder is currently looking for.
 - Attention weights are computed as a function of query and keys, and the final context is a weighted sum of values.